Deer Lake, Newfoundland and Labrador: History

 The first settlers in the area arrived from Cape Breton Island, Nova Scotia in 1864.
 Originally loggers and trappers, the settlers later took up farming.

 In 1922, a work camp was set up to support the pulp and paper industry in the form of the International Pulp and Paper Company.
 The camp would later become the town of Deer Lake.
 A formal townsite was constructed in 1925 and included a railway terminal, churches and a small hospital.
 The town was incorporated in 1950 with Phil Hodder as its first mayor.

 Deer Lake Regional Airport, one of the busiest airports in the province, was built in 1955; it is one of the town's major employers.
-In 2004, the airport terminal was redesign was started, and completed in June 2007.
+In 2004, the airport terminal redesign was started, and completed in June 2007.
 The primary population that the airport serves is approximately 55,000.
 The airport serves people from Rocky Harbour to Corner Brook, as well as around Deer Lake.

 An air raid siren, brought over from England during the construction of the hydro plant in the 1920s, is located at the plant.
 It may be heard around town.
 The whistle blows at 7 and 8 AM, at noon and 1 PM, and at 5 and 6 PM.
 It is heard throughout the community from Monday to Saturday; it does not sound on Sunday.